jeremyrdavis/quarkus-cafe-demo/README.md

 ## Documentation and support
-Supporting scripts and documentation can be found in the "support" folder
+Supporting scripts and documentation can be found in the [support](support/) folder

 ## Quarkus Cafe Deployment Options
 * [Quarkus Cafe Deployment Options ](support/README.md)